mcappola/ctdprocessing/README.md

 - Clone the "ctdprocessing" directory to where you intend to process files from the deck unit.

 ### DIRECTIONS FOR USE
 - Put raw files into the raw directory.
-This is any file generated from the deck unit.
+These are any files generated from the deck unit.

-- To process a single cast, double click "Winprocess.bat" and input the cast's filename.
-This can be done from the terminal.
+**To Process a Single Cast**
+- Run "Winprocess BatchTextFileName_NoExtension, and enter the individual filename when prompted.
+- To skip the automatic bottlefile processing, Run "Winprocess BatchTextFileName_NoExtension -nb", and enter the individual filename when prompted.

+**To Process Multiple Casts**
-- To process multiple casts, double click the "WinprocessAll.bat", or run from the terminal.
-This will process all files in the raw directory.
+- Run "WinprocessAll BatchTextFileName_NoExtension".
+This will process every cast in the raw directory.
+- To skip the automatic bottlefile processing, Run "WinprocessAll BatchTextFileName_NoExtension -nb", and enter the individual filename when prompted.

+### This Tool Supports Your Batch Files!
+- If you already have batch files and psa files associated with a specific processing routine, you can still use this tool.
+Simply add your psa files to the processingscripts directory, and then generate a batchfile that calls those specific psa files using the same relative pathing scheme.
+Recommend using batch.txt as a guide, as this processing scheme is the standard approach.
+If you generate a processing routine that works with this tool and you want to add it to the repository, feel free to contact me.

 ### NOTES
 Scripts use relative pathing, so this tool can be stored anywhere in your PC, but the directory structure must be preserved.
-Keep "process", "processingscripts", and "raw", in the same main directory.
-WinprocessAll must be run from the "processingscripts" directory.
+Scripts must be run from the "processingscripts" directory.
 Directory names must not change.

-If process module settings should be changed, edit the ".psa" files in the "processingscripts" directory using the SBEDataProcessing software that was downloaded within the SeatermV2 package.
-If processing an entire cruise, recommend running one cast first and checking the header to make sure you agree with the ".psa" inputs.

-All other scripts in the "processingscripts" directory are called by WinprocessAll or Winprocess, and should not be removed.

 If this is being used for insitu processing at sea, recommend installing it at the CTD work station.
 Then you can have the deckunit output the files directly into the raw directory, simplifying the workflow.